 Coconuts!
-It comes from a pulp created from the white meat of a fresh young coconut.
+It comes from a pulp created from the white meat of fresh young coconut.
 Without going into the great detail, it can be created from either dried coconut meat or produced in wet form too.

-If you want to know more about the production of coconut oil from either dry or wet processing, then i suggest taking a look at Wikipedia, who cover it far better than I could.
+If you want to know more about the production of coconut oil from either dry or wet processing, then i suggest taking a look at Wikipedia, who covers it far better than I could.

 Related Bath Bomb Articles You Might Like